Winston-Lin/dziganto.github.io/_posts/2018-1-30-Understanding-Object-Oriented-Programming-Through-Machine-Learning.md

         return self.intercept_ + np.dot(X, self.coef_)
 ```

-The **predict** method is quite simple.
+The **predict** method is also quite simple.
 Pass in some data *X* formatted exactly as *X_data* in our case, and the model spits out its predictions.

 ```
 predictions = mlr.predict(X_new_data)
 ```

-See how everything, data and methods, is contained or encapsulated in a single class object.
+See how everything (data and methods) is contained or encapsulated in a single class object.
 It's a wonderful way to keep everything organized.

 But wait, there's more.

 Say we had another class called **Metrics**.
 This class captures a number of key metrics associated with linear regression models.
 It looks like this: